GabrielMontenegro/quic-negotiate-pnp/draft-montenegro-negotiate-pnp.md

   This parameter is a zero-length value.
 This parameter only affects short headers.

-A successful negotiation of the "disable_packet_number_protection" parameter requires both peers to send this transport parameter.
+A successful negotiation of the "disable_packet_number_protection" parameter requires both peers to send this transport parameter as well as the "disable_migration" parameter.

+An endpoint MUST treat receipt of "disable_packet_number_protection" without the "disable_migration" parameter as a connection error of type TRANSPORT_PARAMETER_ERROR.

 Peers that have successfully negotiated the "disable_packet_number_protection" parameter MUST NOT use packet number protection on short header packets.

 # Security Considerations